 See our Alumni Services page to view the Law Library materials and services available to Lewis & Clark Law School alumni.

-Step 2: If the book isn't available from Lewis and Clark libraries or Summit libraries, make a request via the ILL form or a WorldCat request.
+Step 2: If the book isn't available from Lewis and Clark libraries or Summit libraries, make an Interlibrary Loan request via the ILL form or a WorldCat request.

 Step 2: Search for the article in a specialized article database.